RECREATING COMMUNITY TOGETHER

 • Development of a collaborative approach to creating together

-• 2 half-day workshops for artists-in-the-schools led by arts educator Ann Kipling Brown
+-2 half-day workshops for artists-in-the-schools led by arts educator Ann Kipling Brown and Dance Saskatchewan Outreach Coordinator Senyo Akakpo

 January-April

-• participation in planning a weekend conference on cross-cultural collaboration in the arts
+-Participation in a weekend symposium on cross-cultural collaboration in the arts